 No, absolutely not.
-The finalist images in the three categories may be used for a 5 year period (which starts from the date of first use) only and exclusively to promote the ISPA competition, as provided for in the Official Rules.
+The finalist images in the three categories may be used for a five-year period (starting from the date of first use) only and exclusively to promote the ISPA competition, as provided for in the Official Rules.
 None of the other images can be used for any purpose whatsoever.

 My images have reached the ISPA final round: can I still use the same photos for publishing and other purposes?

 Yes, ISPA use of the finalist images is non-exclusive.

 Do I need I.D. or a professional membership card, in order to register?

 No, registering on the website is simple and does not require I.D.
 After generating a personal username and password, the candidate can upload images to their own page.

 I am 17 years old; can I take part?

 No, age is the only limit to participation.
 Entrants must be 18 years old at the time of uploading their images.

 Can I register the final day for submissions?

 Yes.
 What’s important is to upload and send the images to ISPA by 11 p.m.
 (Italian time) on the day of the deadline.